buhrmi/buhrmi/README.md

 ## Open Source

-Here you can find some open source efforts that are used to build the platform:
+Here you can find some of my own open source efforts that I use on a day-to-day basis.

 ### [Inertia X Æ A-Xii](https://github.com/buhrmi/inertiax)